Bikeman868/react-svg-pie/README.md

 ### `className`
 The name of a CSS class to apply to the root element of the `TextWedge`.
-In Material UI this is normally generated using the `makeStyles` function.
+In Material UI this is usually generated using the `makeStyles` function.

 ### `classes`
 Optionally pass an object that overrides the styling of all parts of the `TextWedge` component.